fingerskier/manthra/README.md

 `good quotes are careful crafty poetry`

+I believe in Christianity as I believe the sun has risen;
+not only because I see it,
+but because by it I see everything else.
+  C.S.
+Lewis

 You have been chosen, and you must therefore use such strength and heart Dwits as you have.
   J.R.R.
 Tolkien